dinhanhthi/dinhanhthi.com/_posts/python/2019-09-03-python-functions.md

 title: "Python Functions"
 categories: [python]
 tags: ['fundamental']
-keywords: "function def Unpacking a function Functions with stars kwargs args rargs lambda function check input verify raise error should we check the arguments type"
+keywords: "function def Unpacking a function Functions with stars kwargs args rargs lambda function check input verify raise error should we check the arguments type decorators @ notation at"
 ---

 {% assign img-url = '/img/post/python' %}

 {% include toc.html %}

+## Facts

+- In python, function is the **first-class object**.
+It's can be used as an argument.
+- Function can be used as a return value.
+  - `return func1`: reference to `func1`.
+  - `return func1()`: results of evaluating `func()`.
+- **Should we check the argument/input?**: **No!** The responsibility is on the caller!
+Your function should be well-documented, that's it!{% ref https://stackoverflow.com/questions/19684434/best-way-to-check-function-arguments-in-python %}

 ## Create a normal function